kachick/dotfiles/README.md

 1. Make sure the cgroup v1 is disabled if you on WSL, See [the docs](windows/WSL/README.md)

-1. Make sure you can run containers as `podman run -it docker.io/debian:12.5`
+1. Make sure you can run containers as `podman run public.ecr.aws/debian/debian:12.6-slim cat /etc/os-release`

 ## Debian